klaidliadon/pongo/README.md

 	{TheName:"myname" TheAge:33 Map:map[a:11 b:22]}

+PonGo supports the following tags:

+	timeformat: specifies a time parsing format
+	inline:		the value is intended as an csv inline array

+##Special Types

+###Time
+A time.Time field is parsed with the following timeformat `2006-01-02 15:04:05`, unless the `timeformat` tag is specified.
+###Map
+A map includes every property that starts with its prefix.
+The struct

+	struct {
+		Map map[string]string
+	}

+with the file

+	map.a = asd
+	map.b = lol

+will become

+	{["a":"asd" "b":"lol"]}

+###Slices
+A slice element without `inline` tag finds the properties with numbers after the slice prefix.
+The struct

+	struct {
+		Array []string
+	}

+with the file

+	array.1 = asd
+	array.2 = lol

+will become

+	{["asd" "lol"]}

 ##Environments

 PonGo offers an environment feature: it works by simply adding **@environment** at the end of the property name.